 Partitioning was performed using an unsupervised clustering algorithm, K-medoids clustering.
 K-medoids clustering randomly selects k of n total datapoints as group “medoids” and computes the sum of distances between points and their associated medioid, based on Bray-Curtis dissimilarity.
 This algorithm then iteratively swaps medoids and recalculates summed distance to achieve a solution that best captures the total variance of the data.
 To determine the most appropriate number of states, we applied k-medoids clustering across values of k from 2-10.
 We then subjected the output of each of these runs to a battery of tests—Hartigan, CH, Beale, KL, Cindex, DB, Silhouette, and Duda indices (Charrad et al. 2014).
 The value of k with the best performance across all tests was chosen as the number of clusters that best represented discrete partitions within this dataset.

-Following the partition of states, we then conducted indicator species analysis to establish species are associated with each state.
+Following the partition of states, we then conducted indicator species analysis to establish which species are associated with each state.
 Indicator species analysis was performed using 9999 random permutations of state assignments to quantify statistical significance.

 Weather data